vijayRT/vijayRT/README.md

 ### Hi there 👋

 My name's Vijay.
-I'm a software engineer.
+I'm a software engineer with `new Date().getFullYear() - 2017` years of experience.

-I like making websites, APIs, and chatbots 🤖
+I love writing clean, modular, code that follows functional programming paradigms.

-My primary stack is Vue-Express-MongoDB.
-I've also used React and React Native for some projects, and I've been experimenting with Flutter lately.
+I primarily build APIs and websites using Typescript.
+I have significant experience with Vue 2 and 3, Nuxt, React, and Next.js.

 You can find me at the following places:
 * https://www.linkedin.com/in/vijayrajasekar96/